FindMySchool LogoFindMySchool

 "Dream it, Reach it, Achieve it."
 This motto is not merely painted on the walls but lived daily at Gladesmore Community School.
 Located in Tottenham, this 11-16 comprehensive has long been a beacon of high expectations in the community.
 The school recently reaffirmed its status with an Outstanding Ofsted judgment in October 2024, confirming that its culture of ambition remains as potent as ever.

 The atmosphere at Gladesmore is defined by a collective energy the school calls "G-Force".
 It is a palpable drive for improvement that unites staff and students.
-Mr Paul Bernard, the Headteacher, leads a school that prides itself on stability and discipline.
+Mr Paul Bernard, the Headteacher, leads a school that is known for stability and discipline.
 The environment is orderly and focused, with a strict uniform policy that students adhere to with noticeable pride.

 Physically, the school sits in a dense urban environment near Markfield Park.
 While the site is compact, it is maintained with care.
 The culture is one of mutual respect; relationships between staff and students are warm but professional.
 The school operates as a "family" where every child is known, a necessity given the lack of a sixth form which focuses all attention on the main school cohort.

-In 2024, Gladesmore achieved an Attainment 8 score of 46.5.
-Approximately 45% of students achieved a grade 5 or higher in both English and Mathematics, a solid foundation given the comprehensive intake.
+In the current 2025 dataset, Gladesmore has an Attainment 8 score of 43.8.
+33.5% of students achieved a grade 5 or higher in both English and Mathematics, a more measured foundation given the comprehensive intake.

-The school ranks 1435th in England and 8th in Haringey for GCSE outcomes.
-This performance places it in the "national typical" band, sitting in line with the middle 35% of schools in England (25th to 60th percentile).
-The Progress 8 score of -0.02 indicates that students make progress broadly in line with national averages from their starting points.
+The school ranks 2,307th in England for GCSE academic performance and 8th in Haringey overall for secondary outcomes.
+The Progress 8 score of -0.02 indicates that students make progress broadly in line with national expectations from their starting points.

 England ranks and key metrics (where available)